starling021/ehtools/README.md

 You can also manage your installed tools by accessing option 6.
 To download Pupy, we'll go to option 2, which is remote access.
 Here, we will see a list of different tools for remote access, and we can select option 3 for Pupy.

+# Use quick access (only ehtools PRO)

+    INFO: Quick access, this is when you run ehtools and for example ehtools -r to remove ehtools!

+Run it to open quick access menu:

+> ehtools -o

+Run it to update ehtools:

+> ehtools -u

+Run it to remove ehtools:

+> ehtools -r

+Run it to make handshake:

+> ehtools -h

+Run it to open WPS menu:

+> ehtools -w

+    INFO: For this shortcuts you will not need enter your ehtools password!

 # Why our Framework?

 > More than 58 tools for pentesting installed by default